FATALITY

 Later, in Santa Cruz, we have dinner on the pier and watch the fishing trawlers come in at sunset.
 Earl tells me the story of Vally, short for Valentine, a wealthy, eccentric widow he knew when he was living as a struggling painter in Greenwich Village.
 “If she wasn’t served promptly in a restaurant,” he said, “she’d take out her cigarette lighter and announce loudly, ‘Well, I guess it’s time to set fire to the menu.’”

 On the way home, taking the coast highway again, there’s a single streak of cloud on the horizon that catches all the colors of the setting sun.
 The whole west is rosy-gold above the navy blue waves.
 I see the shadow of Earl’s truck racing along beside us, so clearly I can make shadow puppets.
 Sometimes it doubles suddenly—a tiny truck poised atop a larger one.
 Sometimes the shadow reaches half-way across the cultivated fields.
-I see an arrow of pelicans in formation, so I tell Earl about the wily bird that perches atop the pelican’s forehead and, when its host lets the water out of its beak pouch before swallowing, it steals its catch.
+I see an arrow of pelicans in formation, so I tell Earl about the wily bird I just learned about that perches atop the pelican’s forehead and, when its host lets the water out of its beak pouch before swallowing, it steals its catch.
 The highway is barely traveled now, the beaches deserted.
 When I remember those driftwood wind blocks in years to come, I muse to myself, I know I’ll always think of Earl—and the sheltering presence he has been in my life.